 Nephrotic syndrome in children can be categorized into primary childhood nephrotic syndrome and secondary childhood nephrotic syndrome based on the causes.
 Let us have a look at both in detail.

 Primary childhood nephrotic syndrome

 - Minimal change disease.
+This is the most common type with best outcome.
 It is characterized by minute damage of the glomerulus.
 The damage can be seen only through a microscope.
 The exact cause for this disease is unknown.

 - Focal segmental glomerulosclerosis.
 In this condition, some segments of an entire glomerulus get scarred.
 It affects only some of the glomeruli in the kidney.